Protecting The Rights Of Grandparents

 At the law office of Janet L. Goehle, Attorney at Law, in St. Paul, Minnesota, I protect the rights of grandparents to maintain a significant presence in their grandchildren’s lives.
 Grandparents who find themselves suddenly cut off from grandchildren should consult a lawyer to discuss the course of action that their specific situations require.
 I help grandparents when one parent of grandchildren dies, if the grandchildren’s parents get divorced, or if the grandchildren’s parents have never been married.

 My grandparents and parents were a significant influence on my life.
-Continuing the tradition of my parents and grandparents who valued life by it donation rather than duration.
+They measured life in giving to the community rather than number of years lived.
 To honor my grandparents and parents, I donate 5 percent of my profit to five charities: Feed My Starving Children; Heifer International; Southern Minnesota Regional Legal Services; Blessings in a Backpack; and Disabled American Veterans.

 Minnesota lawmakers have given district courts broad discretion to determine what is in the best interests of children regarding grandparents’ visitation.
 In deciding grandparenting time, one factor the court considers is the amount of personal interaction and the quality of the relationship that existed between the grandparent and the child before the petition was filed.

-If you are a grandparent who is seeking custody, or you simply want more time with your grandchildren, discussing your rights with me can help you achieve your goals in this area.
+Grandparents who are seeking custody or simply want more time with their grandchildren should discussing their rights with an experienced attorney.
 Call 651-243-6005 or email my office to schedule a free consultation.